 1. Derivative actions

-Beside direct law suits, Thai corporate law provides shareholders with the right to attempt derivative actions, i.e. actions intended against directors by shareholders on behalf of a corporation.
+Besides direct lawsuits, Thai corporate law provides shareholders with the right to attempt derivative actions, i.e., actions intended against directors by shareholders on behalf of a corporation.
 The CCC allows any shareholder to bring an action against directors for their breach of duty if the company refuses to do so.